Hausman Road Improvements Phase 1 (LC-9)

-CP&Y prepared a preliminary engineering report (PER) for this flood control project which was part of the Bexar County Flood Control Division Bond Program.
-CP&Y also performed detailed design and PS&E. The scope of the project was to provide un-flooded access on this City of San Antonio classified secondary arterial.
+Our team prepared a preliminary engineering report (PER) for this flood control project which was part of the Bexar County Flood Control Division Bond Program, as well as performed detailed design and PS&E. The scope of the project was to provide un-flooded access on this City of San Antonio classified secondary arterial.
 This section of roadway overtopped by up to 3.75-feet of water during a 100-year storm event.
 Improvements included the replacement of three culvert crossings within the project limits with three cast-in-place (CIP) slab span bridges.
 The roadway section was widened from a 2-lane to a 4-lane roadway with curbs and sidewalk.

 The project also included extensive channel excavation both upstream and downstream of the roadway that required coordination with U.S. Army Corps of Engineers (USACE), U.S. Fish and Wildlife Service, and the Texas Commission for Environmental Quality.
 The roadway profile also had to be raised three feet, which was accomplished by a geotechnical investigation, analysis of the existing drainage conditions and site investigations.